waiwera/waiwera/doc/user/methods.rst

    \frac{d}{dt} \mathbf{L}(t, \mathbf{Y}) = \mathbf{R}(t, \mathbf{Y})

-where :math:`t` is time and :math:`\mathbf{Y}` is the vector of primary variables for all cells in the simulation mesh (of total length :math:`N(C+1)`).
+where :math:`t` is time and :math:`\mathbf{Y}` is the vector of primary variables for all cells in the simulation mesh (of total length :math:`N(C+1)` for non-isothermal simulations).
 Here :math:`\mathbf{L}` represents the cell-averaged mass and energy balances, as a function of time and the primary thermodynamic variables.
 Similarly, :math:`\mathbf{R}` represents inflows into the cells (per unit volume) from flows through the cell faces, together with sources and sinks within the cell.

 Solving the set of ordinary differential equations :eq:`RLeqn` with respect to time, we can compute the time evolution of :math:`\mathbf{Y}`, the thermodynamic state of the entire discretised simulation domain.